crubalcava/final_project/README.md

 * When creating the sample table, I used ```substr(sampleFiles, 0, 3)``` to pull the condition from the first three letters of the file name.
 I attempted to use ```sub("^(\\d{3}).*$","\\1",sampleFiles)``` but was this created an error.

 ### Tumor origin site analysis
 * There wasn't enough factors to test against the tumor origin site so I cannot confidently come to any conclusions from the gene analysis of this factor.
 I attempted to check the compare the progression of stage ii colon cancer (ii, iia, iib, iic) however this data was not available for all cases.
-Instead, I opted for gender factor, M vs F to analyze with tumor origin site (seen as condition in the script).
+Instead, I opted for gender factor, M vs F to check for variance along with tumor origin site (seen as condition in the script).